 At Olson Defense, we work with private investigators, chemical dependency evaluators, mental health professionals and other providers to put our clients in the best light and address any chemical dependency issues our clients may have.

-Mr. Olson can explain your rights and options if you have been arrested for a drug crime, even if you have been arrested on mere suspicion.
+We can explain your rights and options if you have been arrested for a drug crime, even if you have been arrested on mere suspicion.
 Never attempt to represent yourself or accept a plea bargain without first consulting with a trusted attorney.
-Avoid heavy penalties and a criminal record by talking with Mr. Olson at your free consultation.
+Avoid heavy penalties and a criminal record by contacting Olson Defense for your free consultation.

 Charged with a drug crime?
-Contact Eric J. Olson today for a free case consultation at 952.835.1088.
+Contact Olson Defense for a free case consultation at 952.835.1088.